ccbogel/QualCoder/README.md

 ### Linux:

-There is a separate README file for Ubuntu above.
 I have created a .deb package for QualCoder which can be installed into Debian/Ubuntu systems.
 This will install the QualCoder software by double-clicking on the .deb package.
 It is not a perfect package so you might have to re-install it to get it to install correctly.

 ### Manual install on Linux: